Eupatorium purpureum - late summer flowers with butterfly

 Eupatorium purpureum

-(Joe Pye Weed) A native to Eastern and Northern parts of the USA, Eupatorium purpureum forms large clumps of tall stalks with flat, purple-pink, flower heads in late summer.
+(Sweet Joe Pye Weed) A native to Eastern and Northern parts of the USA, Eupatorium purpureum forms large clumps of tall stalks with flat, purple-pink, flower heads in late summer.

-£6.95* standard delivery for ANY number of plants
+£6.95 standard delivery for ANY number of plants to most of the UK*

-Free standard delivery for orders over £85*
+Free delivery for orders over £60*

-*Surcharges apply for Northern Scotland, Highlands & Islands
+*Surcharges apply for Northern Scotland and Islands

 A native to Eastern and Northern parts of the USA, Eupatorium purpureum forms large clumps of tall stalks with flat, purple-pink, flower heads in late summer.
 Very good for butterflies and other native insects, this plant is spectacular when used as a back drop in flowering borders to provide architectural height.